Applying For Aid

 Change in Circumstances

-If you or your family have changes to income during the 2015, 2016 and/or 2017 calendar year that will result in your family's calendar year income being less than the amounts reported on your FAFSA, you may qualify for a special review of the changed income.
+If major changes occur during the 2020, 2021 and/or 2022 calendar year that will result in your family's calendar year income being less than the amounts reported on your FAFSA, you may qualify for a special review of the changed income.
 Major changes may include:

 - divorce or separation of parents or from spouse;

 - loss or reduction of personal or family income by at least 25%;